sharebravery/base-dex-app/docs/security.md

 ## Receipt / log verification

-- After a swap is broadcast (not exercised in demo mode), the mobile client posts `{ txHash }` to `/v1/trades/verify`.
+- After a swap is broadcast (not exercised in the preview flow), the mobile client posts `{ txHash }` to `/v1/trades/verify`.
 The Worker fetches the receipt + transaction via `eth_getTransactionReceipt` / `eth_getTransactionByHash` and asserts: